 Retinopathy of Prematurity

-Retinopathy of prematurity is a condition affecting preterm and low birth weight babies.
-It typically affects babies born before 32 weeks gestation.
-Abnormal development of the blood vessels in the retina can lead to scarring, retinal detachment and blindness.
-Treatment can prevent blindness, which is why screening is so important.
+Retinopathy of prematurity is a condition affecting preterm and low birth weight neonates.
+It mainly affects infants born before 32 weeks gestation.
+Abnormal blood vessel development in the retina can lead to scarring, retinal detachment and blindness.
+Early detection and treatment can prevent vision loss.

 Pathophysiology

-When the hypoxic environment recurs, the retina responds by producing excessive blood vessels (neovascularisation), as well as scar tissue.
-These abnormal blood vessels may regress and leave the retina without a blood supply.
+When the hypoxic environment recurs, the retina responds with overproduction of VEGF, new abnormal vessel development (neovascularisation) and scar tissue formation.
+The abnormal blood vessels may regress and leave the retina without a blood supply.
 The scar tissue may cause retinal detachment.

 Assessment